Where is the Student Activity Center located?

 The purpose of the SAC is to provide a centralized area where many UW-Madison organizations can work and collaborate.
 It provides organizations with office and storage space, as well as all the benefits that come with the creation of a brand new building.
-Some of those benefits include: state of the art meeting and conference rooms, a large rooftop deck, a multipurpose room equipped for dancing, a student art-lined gallery hallway, a kitchen that organizations can check out for cooking, a computer lab, and various study spaces for all students to enjoy.
+Some of those benefits include: state of the art meeting and conference rooms, a large rooftop deck, a multipurpose room equipped for dancing, a student art-lined gallery hallway, a computer lab, and various study spaces for all students to enjoy.

 I heard that the SAC is being paid for with segregated fees – who decided that?

 In short, students decided.
 The project originated as an idea between several students in ASM and other key players on campus, such as University Health Services.
-ASM saw a need for more space on campus for RSOs and UHS was looking to be more centrally located on campus.
-To make sure we had the full support of the students, we put a referendum on the ballot several years ago for the ASM elections and it passed by a large margin.
+ASM saw a need for more space on campus for Registered Student Organizations (RSOs) and University Health Services (UHS) was looking to be more centrally located on campus.
+To make sure we had the full support of the students, we put a referendum on the ballot for the ASM elections and it passed by a large margin.
 By passing it through a referendum, students showed their support and made the decision to move forward.

 How can my organization apply for space in the SAC?

 Space in the SAC is given out through a formal application and allocation process.
-Applications become available by November 1st of each year and are due on the study day of Fall semester.
-The SACGB will provide application trainings for organizations; new orgs are strongly encouraged to attend, as well as to tour the office spaces they are applying for.
+Applications become available by November 1 of each year and are due on December 1.
 During the beginning of the spring semester, the SACGB will make paper cuts and interview organizations for each available office space.
-Leases that are approved will run from August 1st until June 30th of the following year.
+Leases that are approved will run from August 1 until Memorial Day of the following year.

-Who will make the decision on what organizations get space in the new SAC?
+Who makes the decision on what organizations get space in the new SAC?

-Those decisions will be made by the SAC Governing Board, a committee of the Associated Students of Madison.
+Those decisions are made by the SAC Governing Board, a committee of the Associated Students of Madison.
 For more information on the SAC Governing Board, see their webpage.